sneezymud/sneezymud-docker/README.md

 This repo comes pre-configured to support this workflow, via:

-1. Having the [main SneezyMUD repo](https://github.com/sneezymud/sneezymud) configured as a git submodule of this repo (the `sneezymud` subdirectory)
+1. Having the [main SneezyMUD repo](https://github.com/sneezymud/sneezymud) configured as a git submodule of this repo (the `services/sneezymud` subdirectory)
-2. Defining a separate Docker Compose file (`docker-compose-compile.yml`) for use during development, which does the following:
+2. Defining a separate Docker Compose file (`compose.dev.yaml`) for use during development, which does the following:
-   * Bind mounts the `sneezymud` subdirectory into the `sneezy` container
+   - Bind mounts the `services/sneezymud` subdirectory into the `sneezy` container
-   * Uses the Dockerfile located at `docker/Dockerfile-dev` to build the `sneezy` container locally
+   - Uses the Dockerfile located at `services/sneezymud/Dockerfile` to build the `sneezy` container locally
-   * Configures the `sneezy` container to compile the code contained in the bind mounted `sneezymud` directory and then run the resulting binary
+   - Configures the `sneezy` container to compile the code contained in the bind mounted `services/sneezymud` directory and then run the resulting binary

 This ensures that any changes made to the code on the host machine are immediately reflected in the container, and will be re-compiled and re-run automatically when the container is restarted.

-### Setup
+### Development Setup

 > [!NOTE]
 > You'll want to do this on your own, local machine (not the server), and it should work on any OS that Docker supports.